 I’ve tried drawing adult games a few times, and that has its interest.
 But I have to confess that kids ball has my heart more deeply in it.
 We have been boycotting the Cleveland Indians for years because they refuse to change their logo and mascot, which are both racist.
-I dislike corporate ball, of any kind really, football, basketball, soccer, hockey etc..
+(They have gotten rid of the racist logo now–2019) I dislike corporate ball, of any kind really, football, basketball, soccer, hockey etc..
 Money corrupts the game and it became more and more about the egos of team owners, drug taking players, pumped up on steroids and greed.
 Now they even claim a home run over the loudspeaker as a “Cleveland Clinic home run”, or some other corporation.
+Nonsense, the Cleveland Clinic had nothing to do with it.
 The corporations take money from citizens so the rich owners don’t have to pay for the huge stadiums.
 The local population can be suckered into it.
 That is indeed, bread and circus, and we have not come far from Rome.

 .Making a sport that businessmen own is corrupting of the game.
 I wish players owned all the teams and it was less about money and more about the joy of the game, like the kids play.
 But there are a few sketches I have done of the Akron Team, now called the Rubber Ducks, and the Erie Seawolves team.
 I drew a few pitchers.
 One with a beard like Henry Thoreau

 An umpire, catcher and a batter at bat.